Grace Mouat: Acting

 Mouat played Lucy Wyman in the workshop of the musical 13 Going on 30 at the Battersea Arts Centre, alongside Lucie Jones as Jenna Rink and Jamie Muscato as Matt Flamhaff.
 The show was presented for the first time in four public workshop performances in October 2023.
 This stage production is written by movie writers Josh Goldsmith and Cathy Yuspa and music is by composer/lyricists Alan Zachary and Michael Weiner.
 The show is directed by Andy Fickman.

 From February to March 2024, Mouat played the role of Ami, alongside Jacob Fowler as Ben in the musical Before After at the Southwark Playhouse.

 On 27 March 2024, the full cast for the West End debut run of the musical Mean Girls at the Savoy Theatre was announced, with Mouat confirmed to play the role of Karen, originally interpreted by Kate Rockwell in the Original Broadway production of the show.
 She received a WhatsOnStage Award nomination for Best Supporting Performer in a Musical for her performance.

+In September 2025, Mouat re-joined the cast of the musical 13 Going on 30 at Manchester Opera House, in the role of Lucy, which she played in the London workshop of the show.
+The company was led by Lucie Jones as Jenna and David Hunter as Matt alongside Caleb Roberts as Richard, Andrew Berlin as Kyle Grandy and Dominic Andersen as Alex.
+Following the UK run, the show announced a North American tour.

+On 4 February 2026 (Jonathan Larson's birthday) it was announced that The Jonathan Larson Project, a selection of the composer's work, would be performed in London in summer of the same year at the Southwark Playhouse.
+The company included Max Harwood, Marcus Collins, Michael Mather, Mouat and Imelda Warren-Green.
+Mouat left the show due to other professional commitments and was replaced by Natalie Kassanga in May 2026.

+Following various cast absences, Mouat joined the cast of the tour of the musical Legally Blonde in Milton Keynes on 14 March 2026, for a one-night-only concert performance.
+Mouat played the role of Serena, while Jodie Steele covered Paulette.

+In June 2026 a full cast of the UK premiere of Death Note: the Musical was announced, with Mouat playing Rem.
+The show played at the Barbican for a limited season, July to September 2026.
+Also in the cast Telly Leung as Ryuk and Paolo Montalban as Soichiro Yagami.